-At the start of a new tenancy or licence a landlord must check that the alarms in the property are working properly.
+A landlord must check that the alarms in the property are working properly at the start of a new tenancy or licence.
 A new tenancy (or licence) does not include a renewal, or a statutory periodic tenancy arising when a fixed term ends.

 Landlords exempt from the requirement to install alarms

-HMO landlords (the HMO licence imposes an obligation to install safety equipment.)
+HMO landlords (as the HMO licence imposes an obligation to install safety equipment.)

 hostels and refuges

-Some occupiers of accommodation where the landlord is exempt from the Smoke and Carbon Monoxide Alarm Regulations already benefit from protection against the risk of fire.
+Some occupiers of accommodation where the landlord is exempt from the Smoke and Carbon Monoxide Alarm Regulations already benefit from protection against the risk of carbon monoxide poisoning and fire.
 This applies to hostels, refuges, student halls, hospitals and care homes.

 Enforcement of fire and carbon monoxide alarms requirements

-A local housing authority must serve a remedial notice where it has reason to believe that a landlord has not complied with the Smoke and Carbon Monoxide Alarm (England) Regulations 2015, or has not taken all reasonable steps to comply.
+A local housing authority must serve a remedial notice where it has reason to believe that a landlord has not complied with the Smoke and Carbon Monoxide Alarm (England) Regulations, or has not taken all reasonable steps to comply.
 The notice contains conditions that the landlord must meet.

 If a landlord fails to comply with the terms of the notice within 28 days, the authority must take action to ensure that tenants are protected by working alarms.
 It may also impose a penalty charge on the landlord.